 Thing I’m looking forward to watching without the kids

 It wouldn’t be Christmas without the Call the Midwife Christmas special.
 Who else would make us simultaneously sob and then feel uplifted on Christmas day?!
-This year the team are off to the idyllic Outer Hebrides to provide support where it’s very much needed.
-And Miriam Margoyles is back – more sassy matriarchs is just what I want on my Christmas day!
+This year the midwifes are preparing for Lucille’s wedding to Cyrill on Boxing Day!
+I can’t wait!